-My journey with boozy drinks was started just 1 year ago, when my colleague introduced me to Baileys Irish Cream.
-Baileys Irish Cream is an Irish whiskey, and cream-based liqueur with alcohol content of 17% by volume.
+My journey with boozy drinks was started just 1 year ago when my colleague introduced me to Baileys Irish Cream.
+Baileys Irish Cream is an Irish whiskey and cream-based liqueur with an alcohol content of 17% by volume.
 As the beginner of someone who just ventured into the world of alcohol, I found it unexpected to find alcohol that was so sweet, smooth, and velvety.
 Yes, I really recommend Baileys Irish Cream for first-time drinkers out there.
 The sugar and cream content in Baileys masks its strong alcoholic taste, hence making it easier and smoother to drink.

 Tips on Making Coffee Baileys Ice Cream

 1. Choose Baileys flavor

 Baileys comes with a variety of flavors, from original, pumpkin spice, strawberries and cream, salted caramel, espresso creme, and chocolate cherry.
 For my preference, I like to use classic Baileys Original Irish Cream because of its versatility and sweetness intensity.
 I think the salted caramel and espresso creme flavor will also work well for this recipe.
 Nevertheless, I recommend reducing the sugar in the recipe if you use the salted caramel or your ice cream will turn out overly sweet.